AskePit/downtown/sample_data/small_test_input.md

-There is a high probability that I will want to use different metrics, so now I have a universal function for this in my arsenal:
+There is a `high probability` that I will want to use `different metrics`, so now I have a universal function for this in my arsenal:

 ```cpp
 double distance(Point a, Point b, SpaceMetric metric = SpaceMetric::Euqlid)